NazgulM/ec2inVPS/README.md

 # ec2inVPS

-In this lav I will create a Virtual Private Cloud (VPC), subnets across multiple AZ's, routes and an internet gateway.
+In this lab I will create a Virtual Private Cloud (VPC), subnets across multiple AZ's, routes and an internet gateway.

 Architecture looks like: